Carina-labs/nova/README.md

 The Pool-Incentive module manages information to provide incentives to Supernova's liquidity providers.
 For more information, see [Mint SPEC](x/mint/README.md).

-### Airdrop

-The Airdrop module is a module that manages information to incentivize early participants in Supernova.

 ---

 ## Scripts